jadounrahul/kartsnms/doc/Extensions/NFSen.md

 # NFSen

-> The installation of NFSen is out of scope for this document / LibreNMS
+> The installation of NFSen is out of scope for this document / KartsNMS

 ## Configuration